ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Highlight On Touch:** The object will only highlight when a controller touches it if this is checked.
  * **Touch Highlight Color:** The colour to highlight the object when it is touched.
 This colour will override any globally set colour (for instance on the `VRTK_InteractTouch` script).
- * **Rumble On Touch:** The haptic feedback on the controller can be triggered upon touching the object, the `Strength` denotes the strength of the pulse, the `Duration` denotes the length of time.
  * **Allowed Touch Controllers:** Determines which controller can initiate a touch action.
  * **Hide Controller On Touch:** Optionally override the controller setting.
  * **Is Grabbable:** Determines if the object can be grabbed.